Eldrick19/site/_posts/2023-10-26-generative-ai-expectations.md

 ### Prediction Algorithms

-Recommendations systems, mentioned above, are just one application of predictive machine learning.
-Using vast amounts of data to predict an output is not unique to just buying product or watching fun videos.
+Recommendations Systems, mentioned above, are just one application of predictive machine learning.
+Using vast amounts of data to predict an output is not unique to just buying a product or watching fun videos.

 Under the umbrella of AI sits predictive machine learning, and under that umbrella sits prediction algorithms.
 These are usually used by businesses and don't involve creating an output for an end user to interact with.
 They are also higher risk.